Bartlet for America: Plot

 The episode centers around the continuation of a storyline in which Democratic President Josiah Bartlet publicly admits that he was diagnosed with multiple sclerosis and concealed it from the public throughout his campaign for the presidency.
-In this episode, set in the Christmas holiday season, Leo McGarry has been served with a subpoena to testify before the United States House Committee on Oversight and Reform as a high-ranking official in the Bartlet campaign and one of Bartlet's closest friends.
+As a result, Leo McGarry has been served with a subpoena to testify before Congress as a high-ranking official in the Bartlet campaign and one of Bartlet's closest friends.

-Leo is asked by the committee how he initially persuaded Jed Bartlet to run for office, causing the show to flash back to a scene where Leo stops by Bartlet's office as Governor of New Hampshire.
-In trying to persuade him to run for President, Leo pulls out a cocktail napkin, licks it, and sticks it on a nearby easel, revealing that it reads "Bartlet for America".
+Leo is asked by the committee how he initially persuaded Jed Bartlet to run for office.
+In a flashback, Leo stops by Bartlet's office as Governor of New Hampshire.
+In trying to persuade him to run for President, Leo pulls out a cocktail napkin and sticks it on a nearby easel, revealing that it reads "Bartlet for America".

-A recess is called when Leo, while being questioned by Congressman Darren Gibson, admits that Bartlet had a previously undisclosed multiple sclerosis "attack" while campaigning for office, on the night of the third debate.
-Leo tells his lawyer that on the night of the debate, he was meeting with Gibson, then a CEO, and another wealthy individual; he trying to shore up the campaign's money.
-Leo tries to avoid the drinks offered to him without revealing that he is a recovering alcoholic, but ends up having a glass of scotch.
-After the two leave, Leo gets drunk, and when Congressman Gibson re-enters the room—having forgotten his wallet—he sees the several empty bottles Leo has left on the table.
-Meanwhile, the Republican Senate Majority Leader and Majority Counsel Cliff Calley have pulled Gibson into another room, where he tells them the same story and signals his intent to use the debate collapse as an excuse to publicize Leo's story and embarrass him.
-Calley objects, telling Gibson that the questioning is immoral and irrelevant.
-At Calley's urging, the Majority Leader postpones the hearings until after the Christmas holidays.
-Later, President Bartlet gives Leo a Christmas present in his office, which he unwraps, revealing the original napkin that read "Bartlet for America" in a picture frame.
-"That was awfully nice of you", says the President, before turning to leave.
-The episode closes with a shot of Leo crying at his desk, holding the frame.
+Congressman Darren Gibson forces Leo to admit that Bartlet had a previously undisclosed multiple sclerosis "attack" while campaigning for office, prompting Jordon Kendall, Leo's lawyer to call for a recess.
+In private, Leo tells Jordon that on the night of the third debate, he was meeting with Gibson, then a CEO, and two other wealthy individuals to solicit funds for the campaign.
+When offered a drink Leo tries to demur without revealing that he is a recovering alcoholic, but ends up having a glass of scotch and subsequently falls off the wagon.
+After the others leave, Leo proceeds to get drunk and forgets about the debate, and when Gibson returns—having forgotten his briefcase—he sees the empty bottles Leo has left on the table.
+Attempting to deflect, Leo blurts out that Bartlet has "collapsed," which is how Josh Lyman characterized the attack to Leo over the phone.

+Meanwhile, the Republican House Majority Leader and Majority Counsel Cliff Calley have pulled Gibson into another room, where he tells them the same story.
+Calley accuses Gibson of using an irrelevant story to publicly embarrass Leo.
+Gibson makes no attempt to deny this, stating his only intent is to win.
+Disgusted, Calley urges the Majority Leader to postpone the hearings until after the Christmas holidays.
+The Majority Leader allows Gibson to resume, but then abruptly changes his mind and postpones.

+Returning to the White House, Leo is met by President Bartlet, who gives him a Christmas present: the original "Bartlet for America" napkin in a picture frame.
+"That was awfully nice of you", says the President, before leaving.
+The episode closes with Leo crying at his desk.